junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 "Let me guess, the risk is you might not survive this, is that it?"
 Dean can almost see the card Destiny always love to play on them.

-"Possibly," Cas nods again without hesitation, "but we don't know for sure.
-No one has tried anything like that before."
+"Possibly," Cas nods again without hesitation.
+"But we don't know for sure.
+No one has tried anything like this before."

-"So we're like the first ones to try the crabs."
-Dean tilts his head, "Maybe good delicious food, maybe poisoned to death."
+"So we're like the first ones to try the crabs," Dean mutters, "Could be good delicious food, could be poisoned to death."

 Cas hums quietly in agreement, then, "There is no other way."

 "You knew it even before you came down here, didn't you?"
-Dean realizes, turning directly to face Cas,  "You'll have to do that and you might not survive it."
+Dean realizes, turning toward Cas fully, "You knew you'd have to do this and you might not survive it."

-"Yes."
-Cas answers easily.
+"Yes," Cas answers easily.
 "To save you, that's a risk I'm willing to take."

 "Why?"
 Dean asks bluntly.

 "Why?"
-Cas parrots, like he's genuinely confused why that's even a question Dean need to ask.
+Cas echoes, like he's genuinely confused why that's a question even needs to be asked.

 "Yes, I have to ask, why?"
 Dean has to push down something bubbling in his own gut again that he doesn't want to touch, just following the conversation that is already out there.
 His eyes slide down from Cas's eyes to his lips, his mind remembers the taste of his lips, but he forces his eyes move back to the blue eyes.
-Dean wets his own dried lips unconsciously.
+Dean wets his own dry lips unconsciously.

-Cas's gaze locks on his eyes, almost piercing deep inside.
+Cas's gaze locks onto Dean's, almost piercing deep inside.
 Then he averts his eyes.

-"I still see myself as the Winchesters' guardian angel," Castiel states with an even voice, "I need to take care of the humans in my charge, you and your brother."
+"I still see myself as the Winchesters' guardian angel," Castiel states with an even voice, "I need to take care of the humans in my charge -- you and your brother."

 "That's it?"
 Dean prompts, his voice dropping quieter.
-The bubbles and the knots in the gut are getting worse, he pours some icy water on it and boxes them away.
+The bubbles and the knots in the gut are getting worse, he pours some icy water over them and boxes them away.

-"Yes."
-Cas says.
+"Yes," Cas says.
 Not meeting his eyes.

 Dean's Adam's apple bobs up and down once, his eyes lingering on the angel standing straight next to him for one long minute.

 "If this is gonna be the last time I see you," Dean says slowly, swallowing hard, "I want you to hear this, Cas: Thank you, I mean really, thank you, for everything you've done for us.
 For me, especially.
 I just realized I've never really said that, I can't believe I never did.
 And I'm sorry for pulling you into all kinds of shitholes, you don't deserve that.
 And for Christ's sake, you're so much more than just our guardian angel, you're... you're my best friend, you're family.
 You have to know that, Cas."

 Castiel looks at him with a small sincere smile.
-"Thank you, Dean."
-He says formally, "It's an honor to know you."
+"Thank you, Dean," he says formally.
+"It's an honor to know you."

 And that, is the breaking point for Dean.

 "Fuck," he curses, not caring about anything anymore.
-Dean reaches out and hauls on Cas's collar, pulling him over, dragging him into a tight hug with his lips on the angel's.
+Dean reaches out and hauls Cas forward by the collar, pulling him over, dragging him into a tight hug with his lips on the angel's.
 The lips are as dry and chapped as the last time he remembered, but warmer and more alive.
-His teeth almost bump into Cas's lips, with his own fangs digging at the inner of his own lips.
+His teeth almost bump into Cas's lips, with his fangs scraping the inner of his own lips.
 Dean restrains himself from using the tongue and teeth.
 It's still a messy one.

 Cas stills for a brief moment.
 His body moves before his eyes calming down from the wild startle.
 His arms wrap around Dean's back, pushing a reassuring weight on him, pressing their bodies together with the warmth of the chests radiating through the touch.
 His lips following Dean's motion, he returns the kiss as Dean leads.

-Dean pants when he pulls back an inch, arms still wrapped at the back of Cas's head, his black hair more ruffled than before.
-Dean rests his head over Cas's shoulder, their cheeks touching.
+Dean pants when he pulls back just an inch, arms still wrapped around the back of Cas's head, his black hair more ruffled than before.
+Dean rests his head against Cas's shoulder, their cheeks brushing.

-"That's how much I don't want you die, you get that?"
-Dean says by Cas's ear, his eyes closed.
-"If there is any chance of living, any at all, don't die."
+"That's how much I don't want you to die, you get that?"
+Dean murmurs into Cas's ear, eyes closed.
+"If there's any chance of living, any at all, don't die."
 He hears his tone pleading, and he leaves it be.

+"Okay," Cas answers quietly, his voice passing through the vibration of his chest and Dean can feel it right where his heart pounds.

 "Okay."
-Cas answers quietly, his voice passing through the vibration of his chest and Dean can feel the vibration right where his heart pounds.

-"Okay," Dean pats on his back one last time and lets him go.
+Dean pats his back one last time and lets him go.
 He wipes the corners of his eyes.

 "Alright then.
 Let's juice you up and blow a hole in this godforsaken place."